BeRo1985/sasm/README.md

 # Requirements

-- Delphi or FreePascal as compiler for to compile PACC itself
+- Delphi or FreePascal as compiler for to compile SASM itself
 - PUCU.pas from https://github.com/BeRo1985/pucu for unicode handling stuff
 - Optional together with SASMBESEN as define: BESEN*.pas from https://github.com/BeRo1985/besen